If you squint, you can just about see final victory!

 Perhaps the most distinctive of Nazi Germany's transport vehicles were their numerous halftracks; the Sonderkraftfahrzeug

 251 series of halftracks (often simply called "Hanomags" after their manufacturer) being the most common of these.
 In spite of this, the majority of German supplies were still moved using horse-drawn limbers, including most light and medium field artillery pieces; only the heaviest would be moved by the giant "Famo" prime movers.
-It has been suggested that the reason the Germans did not resort to chemical warfare in WWII (as both sides had in WWI) was due to the reliance on horse-power transport to support their mobile style of maneuver warfare.
+It has been suggested that the reason the Germans did not resort to chemical warfare in WWII (as both sides had in WWI) was because it would shut down their entire logistical apparatus, whereas it would merely hamstring that of their (more-motorised) enemies.

-Despite media portrayals and poor historical research on many historians' part, the Heer was in fact composed mostly of infantry units.
-Pure infantry divisions usually outnumbered Panzer divisions note
+Despite media portrayals and poor historical research on many historians' part, the Heer was in fact composed mostly of infantry units that were increasingly reliant on horse-carts as the war went on and they were continually stripped of their few remaining trucks in favour of the mobile formations.
+Combat-capable infantry divisions outnumbered Panzer and Motorised divisions note

 Big Kitty Cats: the Panzers